olesbober/blockchain-practice/README.md

 There will be a file where I create a simple blockchain, and a file where I try to solve the problem below.

 [x] create simple blockchain

 [ ] solve the problem below

 # getLastBlock()

-Given arrays representing `startBalances` and `pendingTransactions` and the integer `blockSize`, create a blockchain[1] that includes all valid pending transactions in the order in which they are given and return the last block.
+Given arrays representing `startBalances` and `pendingTransactions` and the integer `blockSize`, create a blockchain that includes all valid pending transactions in the order in which they are given and return the last block.

 Blocks are encoded as strings of the form: `"blockHash, prevBlockHash, nonce, blockTransactions"`

-blockHash: The value returned by `sha1(“prevBlockHash, nonce, transactions”)`[2], e.g. `sha1("0000000000000000000000000000000000000000, 28427, [[0, 1, 5], [1, 2, 5]]")`.
+`blockHash`: The value returned by `sha1(“prevBlockHash, nonce, transactions”)`, e.g. `sha1("0000000000000000000000000000000000000000, 28427, [[0, 1, 5], [1, 2, 5]]")`.

-prevBlockHash: The `blockHash` of the previous block.
-Should be 0000000000000000000000000000000000000000 for the first block.
+`prevBlockHash`: The `blockHash` of the previous block.
+Should be `0000000000000000000000000000000000000000` for the first block.

-nonce: The lowest integer for which the first four characters of `blockHash` are equal to 0000
+`nonce`: The lowest integer for which the first four characters of `blockHash` are equal to 0000

-blockTransactions: A string encoded representation of the transactions included in this block.
+`blockTransactions`: A string encoded representation of the transactions included in this block.
 Each individual transaction takes the form [fromAddress, toAddress, value], where `fromAddress`, `toAddress`, and `value` are each integers, e.g. [0, 1, 5].

 Each block should have `blockSize` transactions if there are >= `blockSize` transactions that have yet to be included in a block.
 If there are fewer than blockSize transactions remaining, all remaining transactions should be included in the final block.

-Transactions: A transaction `t_i` is valid if the address at `fromAddress` has a balance >= `value` after processing all transactions `t_j` for which j < i.
+`transactions`: A transaction `t_i` is valid if the address at `fromAddress` has a balance >= `value` after processing all transactions `t_j` for which j < i.
 Some transactions in `pendingTransactions` may be invalid.
 These transactions should be omitted from all blocks.
 You can assume that `fromAddress` and `toAddress` will have entries in `startBalances`.

 Example: `getLastBlock([5, 0, 0], [[0, 1, 5], [1, 2, 5]], 2) = "00000d03a1ce56a06bfdbceb0249bbb2204a6f22, 0000000000000000000000000000000000000000, 28427, [[0, 1, 5], [1, 2, 5]]"`